KPJBuchik/TuneAlmanac/README.md

 # TuneAlmanac

-Tune Almanac is a Spotify clone with an adjustable EQ built with JQuery and the Spotify API with the ability to search for an artist, play a 30 second preview of a song, connect to your personal Spotify account and display previously created playlists.
+Tune Almanac is a Spotify clone with an adjustable EQ built with JQuery and the Spotify API with the ability to search for an artist, play a 30 second preview of a song, and connects to your personal Spotify account displaying previously created playlists and saved albums.

 ## Technologies
 * HTML/CSS